-- 1.2 Any Member may submit a policy proposal through Union council, a general or members meeting or via an elected officer through the executive committee; - 1.2.1 Union Council meets up to 5 times a year, with an agenda call out process that will be laid out and accessible on the SU website through a form that needs completing - 1.2.2 General and Members meetings take place once a year, with an invite and call out for agenda items circulated to all members in accordance with the relevant article process - 1.2.3 The executive committee meets regularly and all Sabbatical Officers sit on the committee and are able to raise a policy which has been unable to reasonably wait until either the next Union Council or General/Members Meeting - 1.3 Any Member can submit a policy proposal at any point in the academic year, or in emergency circumstances outside of the academic year - 1.3.1 The executive committee will meet to decide whether an issue submitted outside of the academic year is valid as an emergency.
+- 1.2 Any Member may submit a policy proposal through a student members meeting or via the SU President through the executive committee; - 1.2.1 Members meetings take place once a year, with an invite and call out for agenda items circulated to all members in accordance with the relevant article process. - 1.2.2 The executive committee meets regularly, and the SU President sits on the committee and is able to raise a policy which has been unable to reasonably wait until either the next Members Meeting - 1.3 Any Member can submit a policy proposal at any point in the academic year, or in emergency circumstances outside of the academic year. - 1.3.1 The executive committee will meet to decide whether an issue submitted outside of the academic year is valid as an emergency.